thumbnail

 Whitelist

 Whitelisting is a way to block members you don't want joining your Minecraft server, by only allowing players in who are on your list.
+This has only two options, true or false.
+Enabling whitelisting (whitelist = true) will generate a whitelist.json file.
+But you can simply add or remove players by using /whitelist [add/remove] [player].
+You can also turn the whitelist on or off by using the command /whitelist [on/off].

 PVP

-Player vs. Player, aka pvp, enables players to hit each other on your server.
-If your server doesn’t depend on it, you're able to turn it off entirely, or toggle it on/off in certain situations.
+Player vs. Player, aka PvP, enables players to hit each other on your server.
+If your server doesn’t depend on it, you're able to turn it off entirely or toggle it on/off in certain situations.

 Don’t Miss It: Is Minecraft Bedrock Better Than Java?